-**********************************

 Submitted To:

 Prakash Amatya

 Lecturer, DWIT

 INTRODUCTION

 Specifically, the term adherence is used in the treatment of HIV infected patients where the use of drugs in right dose in right time and right interval is highly concerned.
 Medication for HIV patient is so delicate that it should be taken in frequent interval of time and if it does not happen then it has adverse affect where the drugs fall below therapeutic levels and HIV is given a chance to replicate at a rate at which it can mutate and develop resistance to the drugs.
 The medication therapy generally used for the HIV patient is Highly Active Antiretroviral Therapy (HAART), which is the combination treatment of different antiretroviral medications.
 HAART is related to significant reductions in morbidity and mortality; however, these complicated therapies require high levels of adherence by the patient.